Pickleball Injuries on The Rise: How to protect yourself on the court!

 achilles tendon problems

-A good way to avoid this would be to spend some time in the gym and strengthen your calves muscles.
-Weighted/Non-Weighted Leg Raises are a good way to increase the size of your calves as well as strengthen them to take more pressure in the court.
+A good way to avoid this would be to spend some time in the gym and strengthen your calf’s muscles.
+Weighted/Non-Weighted Leg Raises are a good way to increase the size of your calves as well as strengthen them to take more pressure on the court.

 Although Pickleball helps you keep fit and healthy, there are chances of injury.
-So in order to minimize these chances, follow the following steps:
+So to minimize these chances, follow the following steps:

 Work Out Consistently